cordphelps/mapsV3key/README.md

 ```xml
 "*.*"
 ```
-, and use this new key to load the API.
+and use this new key to load the API.
 Google should be happy.
+NB: Even though it works, its not a good idea to leave your key exposed to the world in this way, especially with wide-open referrers.

 - enjoy experimenting with different keys.
 Investigate network traffic with FireBug (for browser observations) and [SquidMan](http://squidman.net/) and [tcpdump]() (for traffic originating from iOS).